 - Some runners find the toe box to be too small

-If you’re looking for the best marathon running shoes that offer super value for money, the Brooks Launch 7 are our pick.
+If you’re looking for the best marathon running shoes that offer super value for money, the Brooks Launch 9 is our pick.

-They’re a good looking shoe, and get an immediate thumbs-up for offering enough color options to keep most runners happy.
+It’s a good-looking shoe and gets an immediate thumbs-up for offering enough color options to keep most runners happy.

-The Launch 7 is an affordable shoe, and manages to pack plenty of great features into that price tag.
+The Launch 9 is affordable but manages to pack plenty of great features into that price tag.

-A one-piece mesh-constructed upper and inside bootie are lightweight and easy on the feet.
+A one-piece mesh-constructed upper and inside bootie is lightweight and easy on the feet.
 Being a single piece means less chance of seams splitting, so durability is higher.

 Brooks’ uniquely shaped sole contributes to the effectiveness of their Midfoot Transition Zone, which gives you superior responsiveness on every part of your step.
 Impact absorption on your landing cushions joints, and transfers energy quickly for a rapid toe-off.